datoptron/datoptron-website/_pages/index.md

         <h2>Discover how you can embrace your data, explore <span class="green">new insights </span>and drive <span class="green">new value </span>for your organization</h2>
         <p>
-          We are a group of talented people including researchers, project managers, software developers, ontology engineers and machine learning experts with long experience working with standards and have contributed in the RDF, OWL and SKOS Working Groups of W3C.
+          We are a group of talented people including researchers, project managers, software developers, ontology engineers and machine learning experts with long experience working with standards.

         </p>
         <a href="{{ site.baseurl }}/contact">Let's Work Together</a>
       </div>